-A student whose thesis/portfolio is not passed but re-submission is allowed and re-examination is required must re-write and re-submit the thesis/portfolio to the satisfaction of the Thesis Assessment Committee before being recommended for the award of degree.
+A student whose thesis is not passed but re-submission is allowed and re-examination is required must re-write and re-submit the thesis to the satisfaction of the Thesis Assessment Committee before being recommended for the award of degree.
 The re-submission must be made within 12 months from the date of the official notification of the result of the first examination and within the student's prescribed maximum period of study.
-If the students will have exceeded the maximum period of study, they should submit an application to extend the maximum study end date for the approval of the GCExCo.